numberisnan/numberisnan.github.io/index.md

 published: true
 ---

 Hello!
 I'm Faraz Malik, a Computer Science student at UofT Scarbrough currently on my second year.
 I am passionate about a wide variety of areas in software and hardware, including microcontrollers, SBC and SoC programming, web development, IoT, and cybersecurity.
-I also go by variants of *Number.isNaN*, depending on what characters the platform allows.

 On this personal website you will find my portfolio of projects I have managed to document properly, my resume, my blog (mainly for CTF writeups), and some social links in the footer.